- Published on

 U0IGQ-CROBY-0TQLY-XWUJJ

-- The tester then used this invite code to register an Account with the WEB application.
+- I then used this invite code to register an Account with the WEB application.

-- After logging in with the same credentials, the tester was redirected to the home page.
+- After logging in with the same credentials, I was redirected to the home page.

-- Most of the pages redirected the tester to
+- Most of the pages redirected me to

 GET /api/v1/user/vpn/generate HTTP/1.1